Azure/CCOInsights/README.md

 - [CCO Dashboard AKS add-on report pages](README.md#CCO-Dashboard-AKS-add-on)
 - [Call for Contribution](README.md#Call-for-Contribution)
 -------------------------------
+## **Version 6.3** Updates
+- Bug fixing ASC recommendation: Now all the Security Center Recommendations are defined in this [file](/docs/assets/SecRec.md).
+This file contains all the recommendations from docs.microsoft.com but will be updated by us for consolidating the model and avoid the issues when the official URL is updated.

 ## **Version 6.2** Updates
 - Bug fixing ASC recommendation URLs updated.